Skip to content

 • Managing stress associated with Intermittent Fasting: The stress associated with Intermittent Fasting leads to increased stress hormones such as cortisol, epinephrine, and norepinephrine.
 Nootropic adaptogens are capable of limiting the adverse effects of these stress responses.

-• Energy production: Nootropics facilitate energy to strengthen cell membrane structures, neurotransmitter stability optimized for brain cell growth, and cellular communications.
+• Energy production: Nootropics facilitate energy to strengthen cell membrane structures, and neurotransmitter stability optimized for brain cell growth, and cellular communications.

 Maximum Mind for Intermittent Fasting